 In order to make prefabricated elements, it is important to have precise information about the existing building so that all adjustments to windows, doors and other details can be ready in advance.
 Then the assembly at the construction site will be quick.
 In this case some adjustments had to be made on site.

 Average assembly time of the elements at pilot project “Case Hedensbyn” was about 0.5 h/m2 façade when everything went well, and the assembly time was about 2-3 times longer where there were problems with the tongue and groove connections of the elements.

+…………

+……………..

+Photo

 LCA